team113sanger/SYM_101_Incucyte_data_analysis_FerArriaga/README.md

 ## Output files

-All output plots are saved as PDF files in the `Output/` directory
+All output plots are saved as PDF files in the `Output/` directory.

+- **Confluence plots**
+  Confluence after 48 h for the A549Cas13d and H1299Cas13d cell lines, and after 72 h for the H1975Cas13d cell line, showing values for CEG, NEG, and NT control.
+  Values from the three guides targeting the same gene were averaged.

+- **Green object bar plots (guide level)**
+  Counts of GFP-positive cells at the guide level.
+Each bar represents the mean across technical replicates (n = 2), with error bars indicating standard deviation (SD).

+- **Green object counts per target**
+  GFP-positive cell counts summarized at the target level, showing the impact of targeting different transcripts on cell growth.
+  Values from the three guides targeting the same gene were averaged.

 ## *Notes*

 Green object counts are normalized to the 12h time point.